Caving in Finland

 A cave that fits two or three people comfortably is fairly sizeable by Finnish caving standards.

 Finnish caves can typically be visited with a minimal amount of equipment: helmet, head torch, and durable clothes are typically sufficient.
 It is not unusual to spend more time looking for the cave than actually exploring it.

 Feel free to contact us for translations and further information!

 Suomen luolaseura / Finlands grottförening / Finnish Caving Society

-The aim of the club is to promote cave-related activities and to increase public knowledge of caves and caving.
-The club has around 50 members, including both people who mainly visit, explore and catalogue Finnish caves and those who spend their vacations travelling abroad to larger cave systems.
+The aim of our society is to promote cave-related activities and to increase public knowledge of caves and caving.
+The club has around 60 members, including both people who mainly visit, explore and catalogue Finnish caves and those who spend their vacations visiting large cave systems abroad.

-The society organises trips to both Finnish and foreign caves, offers training courses, provides online information on Finnish caves and caving, acts as a liaison between Finnish cavers and foreign clubs, and represents Finland in the European Speleological Federation.
+The society organizes trips to both Finnish and foreign caves, offers training courses, provides online information on Finnish caves and caving, maintains a discussion forum, promotes cave surveying, publishes an annual printed journal, acts as a liaison between Finnish cavers and foreign clubs, and represents Finland in the European Speleological Federation.